alnazinamdar/Score-Keeper-Repo/README.md

 # Score-Keeper-Repo

-It will help you manage your score while playing games like tic-tac-toe .
-This is developed using javascript, css and html.
+SCORE-KEEPER --->>>

+This tool is basically designed for people who love to play games which are score oriented.
+So it helps you to manage your scorecard while playing games like tic-tac-toe.
+It is quite simple and also flexible to use.

+TECH-STACK USED ---

+.
+HTML
+.
+CSS
+.
+JS